Leo-rojo/IQN_YouStall_Code_CloudNet_2024/Figure 02/Readme.md

     ```bash
     sudo /path/to/your/tcconfig/installation/tcdel your_interface --all
     ```
-  - All the results folder should be put into output_data folder
+  - All the results folder should be placed into output_data folder
   - Run generate_figure_2a.py to generate Figure 2a
   - Run generate_figure_2b_2c.py to generate Figure 2b and 2c and to